 Spice up your meats

-Adding spices not only changes the flavor of what you’re cooking but can make your food safer, too, Margulies says.
-“For example, when cooking lean meats on a grill or at high temperature, certain spices can help reduce the formation of harmful compounds, like carcinogens,” she says.
-“Be sure to marinate your meat, as well as avoid the flame from directly touching the meat.”
-Here are some other healthy grilling tips to keep in mind this summer.
+Adding spices not only changes the flavor of what you're cooking but can make your food safer, too, Margulies says.
+"For example, when cooking lean meats on a grill or at high temperature, certain spices can help reduce the formation of harmful compounds, like carcinogens," she says.
+"Be sure to marinate your meat, as well as avoid the flame from directly touching the meat."
+(Here are some other healthy grilling tips to keep in mind.)

 Get grill savvy